-OTHER COVID TESTING SITES - https://sbcovid19.com/testing-sites
+OTHER COVID-19 TESTING SITES - San Bernardino County Testing Sites

 As with any virus, especially during the flu season, there are a number of steps you can take to protect your health and the health of those around you: